Bathurst, New Brunswick: Geography

-Bathurst is on Nepisiguit Bay, which is part of Chaleur Bay, at the mouth of four rivers: the Nepisiguit River, the Middle River, Little River, and the Tetagouche River.
+Bathurst is on Nepisiguit Bay, which is part of Chaleur Bay, at the mouth of four rivers: the Nepisiguit River, Middle River, Little River, and the Tetagouche River.
 Two spits of land, Carron Point and Alston Point, form the enclosure for the harbour.
 Youghall Beach Park lies to the north of town.
-Bathurst is located 90 km south of Dalhousie, and 90 km north of Miramichi.
+Bathurst is located 90 km southeast of Dalhousie, and 75 km north of Miramichi.

-The refuse facility of Bathurst is located south of the city, in Allardville.
-The so-called Red Pine solid waste facility provided by the Chaleur Regional Service Commission serves, in addition to Bathurst, municipalities all over north-eastern New Brunswick.
+Bathurst's waste management facility is located south of the city, in Allardville.
 The city's sewage treatment plant is located within the harbor, at the northern end of Riverside Drive, behind the Canadian Tire.
-City water comes from the Middle River.
+City water comes from Middle River.

 Several of the salt marshes around Bathurst Harbour play host to a Chaleur Bay-specific butterfly: the Maritime Ringlet, which flies late July to late August.